 Organisations may apply for one Events & Workshops grant per funding year (1st November to 31st October).
 Each application will be considered on its own merit and priority will be given to new organisations and projects.
 In exceptional circumstances and where budgets permit, we will consider funding for children and young people aged 5-16 without a condition.

 Applications are accepted all year round, unless announced otherwise.
-Please take into consideration that we will only approve one grant per applicant per year and you can only have one application per grant category at any one time.
+Please take into consideration that we will only approve one Events & Workshops grant per applicant per year.
+Organisations may only apply for funding within a specific grant category at any one time, unless at the request of Daytrippers Foundation.

-Our Events & Workshops grant is open to all projects that do not traditionally fit within the guidelines of our Day Trip funding.
-We welcome grants for events and projects benefiting children and young people aged 5-25 who have disabilities and life-limiting conditions in the UK.
-If you have an idea for a project but aren’t sure whether it would be considered, please feel free to contact us on firstname.lastname@example.org to discuss with us before you apply.
+We fund projects benefitting children and young people age 5-25 who have disabilities and life-limiting conditions in the UK.
+If you have a project idea but aren’t sure whether it would be considered, please feel free to contact us at firstname.lastname@example.org before applying.